 - Neustar, an information services company, in multiple matters, including its $2.9 billion sale to Golden Gate Capital, and in connection with various buy-side matters totaling more than $1.5 billion, including its acquisitions of TARGUSinfo, MarketShare, .CO Internet, Bombora Technologies, LSSI and certain assets from Transaction Network Services

-- Hewlett Packard, in its defense against an activist investor, Relational Investors
+- Hewlett Packard in its $11.7 billion acquisition of Autonomy as well as in its defense and settlement with an activist investor, Relational Investors

 - Affiliated Computer Services, a business process outsourcing company, in its $6.4 billion sale to Xerox